cleonro/QSSLab/README.md

-# Qt Main Window Sample
+# QSSLab (Qt stylesheet playground)

-Simple Qt Widgets application with an out-of-source CMake build.
+Qt 6 Widgets app that lets you load, edit, and live-preview CSS/QSS files.
+Includes a basic syntax highlighter and a bundled example stylesheet (`resources/styles/fancy.qss`).

 ## Requirements
 - CMake 3.21+
 - A C++17 compiler
-- Qt 6 Widgets development packages
+- Qt 6: Widgets, 3DCore, 3DExtras, 3DInput, 3DRender

 ## Configure and build
-Use the provided presets so that build artifacts stay outside the source tree in `../build_Debug` and `../build_Release`.
+Use the presets to build out of source (recommended):

 ```bash
 cmake --preset debug